bougou/go-ipmi/README.md

 but others are not.
 Like `ipmitool sdr list`, it's a loop of `GetSDR` IPMI command.

-So this library also implements some methods that are not IPMI commands defined in IPMI sepcification, but just some common helpers, like `GetSDRs` to get all SDRs.
+So this library also implements some methods that are not IPMI commands defined in IPMI specification, but just some common helpers, like `GetSDRs` to get all SDRs.
 These methods are marked with an asterisk `(*)` after the method name in the following docs.

 The implementation logic of IPMI commands is almost same.
 See [Contributing](./CONTRIBUTING.md)

-> More commmands are ongoing ...
+> More commands are ongoing ...

 ### IPM Device Global Commands